arrow_downward

 23:00-00:00 · Electronic music performance by Mort Drew

-Mort Drew will perform alongside the live audio feeds mixing original compositions built from samples of previous live transmissions into the sounds from the field transmitters.
-Drew is interested in listening practices in relation to empathy, to develop connections to sites and environments that we may not pay particular attention to.
-Their listening practice has developed alongside their work with the artist cooperative Soundcamp building and working with Streamboxes for live environmental sound transmission.
-Within the cooperative they use the term ‘flat listening’ to describe a considered anti-hierarchical approach to listening.
-Using stereo omni directional to transmit live audio, like those in the thuringian forest stream, we can listen in simultaneity to situations and sounds away from ourselves.
+to sites and environments that we may not pay particular attention to.
+Their listening practice has developed alongside their work building and working with live environmental sound transmission streamboxes with the artist cooperative, Soundcamp.
+Within the cooperative, they use the term ‘flat listening’ to describe a considered anti-hierarchical approach to listening.
+Using stereo omnidirectional to transmit live audio, like those in the Thuringian Forest stream, we can listen in simultaneity to situations and sounds away from ourselves.

-Mort Drew is a sound artist and creative technician working on flat listening and collective broadcasting through experimental ecological radio practices.
-Their work explores ephemerality, activist radio, and alternative modalities of being with one another, working primarily with live field transmitters and prototypical tools.
+Mort Drew is a South London-based sound artist.
 Through residencies, exhibitions, and workshops, they create networks for sonic exchanges that challenge traditional broadcasting hierarchies using the live radio space as a conduit for anti-colonial and anti-capitalist solidarities and strategies.
-Mort is the founder of Trans Activist Radio Group and co-founder of Associació So a new sound art collective based in Catalunya.
-They have developed works for Sonic Acts (NL), Radio alHara (PL), S AM Swiss Architecture Museum (CH), Southbank Centre (UK), Amgueddfa Cymru (UK), FLUCC (AT), Cafe OTO (UK), CLB Berlin (DE).
-Mort is currently co-director of the artist cooperative Soundcamp.
-They release experimental ambient electronic music under the name gravemere.
+Drew is the founder of Trans Activist Radio Group and co-founder of Associació So, a new sound art collective based in Catalunya.
+They have developed works for Sonic Acts (NL), Radio AlHara (PS), SAM Swiss Architecture Museum (CH), Southbank Centre (UK), Amgueddfa Cymru (UK), FLUCC (AT), Cafe OTO (UK), and CLB Berlin (DE).
+Drew is currently co-director of the artist cooperative, Soundcamp.

 Midnight · Guided deep listening exercises with Sharon Stewart

-Sharon Stewart is an artist and researcher whose practice integrates field recordings into sound design for dance, theatre, and her own artistic projects.
+Sharon Stewart is an Arnhem-based artist and researcher whose practice integrates field recordings into sound design for dance, theatre, and her own artistic projects.
 She facilitates workshops that support participants in cultivating deeper reciprocal relationships with their surroundings and within their communities.
-At the core of her work are creative listening practices that foster nonverbal connection, mutual trust, and openness to dialogue with the land.
-As a senior Deep Listening® facilitator for the Center for Deep Listening at Rensselaer, Sharon carries forward the legacy of Pauline Oliveros, IONE, and Heloise Gold, drawing on full-body, attentive listening practices that include meditation, movement, dream listening, and the creation and performance of text scores.
-She is also Associate Editor of the Journal of Sonic Studies and founder of Hands-on Piano, a piano studio based in Alteveer, Arnhem.
+As a senior Deep Listening® facilitator for the Center for Deep Listening at Rensselaer , Sharon carries forward the legacy of Pauline Oliveros, IONE, and Heloise Gold, drawing on full-body, attentive listening practices that include meditation, movement, dream listening, and the creation and performance of text scores.

 01:00-07:00 · Sleeping time